-The funding objective of the System is to establish contribution rates that, over time, will remain level as a percentage of payroll.
-In order to achieve this, we developed a contribution rate that will provide for current cost (i.e., normal cost expressed as a level percentage of payroll) plus a level percentage of payroll amortizations of each layer of the unfunded liability over a specified period.
-In addition, unfunded liabilities due to cost-of-living adjustments to retirees are funded through a schedule of future transfers from the Post-Retirement Increase Fund.
+The funding objective of the System is to establish contribution rates that, over time, will remain level as a percentage of payroll for open plans and remain at level dollar amounts for closed plans.
+In order to achieve this, we developed contribution rates that will provide for current cost (i.e., normal cost expressed as a level percentage of payroll) plus a level percentage of payroll amortizations of the unfunded liability over specified periods for the open plans.
+For the closed plans, we have developed contributions expected to amortize the unfunded liability over the specified amortization periods.
+In addition, unfunded liabilities due to cost-of-living adjustments to retirees are funded through schedules of future transfers from the Post-Retirement Increase Fund.